Local Governing Body

 • Co-opted governors – appointed by the trustees to represent the school and wider community

 The way in which governors are appointed or elected varies with each category.
 However, once appointed, all governors have the same rights, powers and responsibilities.

 Worth Valley Primary School Local Governing Body Members

-GOVERNOR MEETING ATTENDANCE
+GOVERNOR MEETING ATTENDANCE AND MINUTES

 At Worth Valley Primary School, safeguarding is of paramount importance.
 We are committed to ensuring the welfare and safety of all our children and staff in school.